Carlos & Alejandra: Alejandra Feliz

 Born Bianca Alejandra Feliz on January 4, 1987, to a Dominican father and a Puerto Rican mother.
 She studied in Boston Arts Academy, and in Boston's Suffolk University graduating in Penal Law.

 She worked in music, fashion and modelling and in 2004 won a beauty pageant contest crowned Miss Anacaona.
 She also took part in TV show Action Lights, Camera presenting a segment on fashion and show business.
-After one and a half years, she decided to consecrate fully to music.
+After one and a half years, she decided to concentrate fully on music.
 She met Carlos Vargas through mutual interest in bachata.